Hakkâri Province: In Turkey

 In order to Turkify the local population, in June 1927 the Law 1164 was passed which allowed the creation of Inspectorates-General (Umumi Müffetişlik, UM).
 The province therefore was included in the so-called First Inspectorate General, which span over the provinces of Hakkâri, Siirt, Van, Mardin, Bitlis, Sanlıurfa, Elaziğ, and Diyarbakır.
 The first UM was created on the 1 January 1928 and centered in Diyarbakır.
 The UM was governed by an Inspector General, who governed with a wide-ranging authority over civilian, juridical and military matters.
 The office of the Inspector General was dissolved in 1952 during the government of the Democrat Party.
 Hakkari though was still banned for foreign citizens until 1965.

 From July 1987 to August 2002 Hakkari was within the OHAL state of emergency region.
 It was Governed by a so-called Supergovernor, who was invested with additional powers than a normal Governor.
 He was given authority over all the other provincial Governors in the OHAL area and also the power to permanently relocate and resettle the village's population.

-Historical Population (1927-2022)
+Historical population

-Population history of the village from 1927 to 2022:
+Population history of the province from 1927 to 2023: